vadash/Path-of-Exile-modding-tool/README.md

 [potato] - will remove something important but can provide big fps boost

-OR - you can pick one.
+[or X] - you can pick one.
 For example only 1 filter for .env files

+[nvidia] - nvidia only

 [optional] - edit some skills